-The frontal system and the intensity of the cyclone is depicted in the Met Office analysis valid at 1200 UTC 8 December 2011 (Fig. 2b).
-Figure 2c shows the synoptic situation in the 12 hour forecast using the MetUM.
+The frontal system and the intensity of the cyclone are depicted in the Met Office analysis valid at 1200 UTC 8 December 2011 (Fig. 2b).
+Figure 2c shows the synoptic situation in the 12 h forecast using the MetUM.
 The similarity with the Met Office analysis chart at this time is remarkably good in terms of the depth of the cyclone (957 hPa in both charts) and the location of the surface fronts.
-The position error of the low-pressure center in the simulation is less than 50 km.
+The position error of the low pressure center in the simulation is less than 50 km.

-3.2 Development of regions of strong winds
+b.
+Development of regions of strong winds

 The structure of regions of strong winds to the south of the cyclone center varied throughout the interval under study.
-Before 0500 UTC the only air stream associated with strong winds was the warm conveyor belt ahead of the surface cold front (not shown).
-Although this region of strong winds continued to exist throughout the interval under study, it was excluded from the air stream analysis to focus on the strong low-level winds behind the surface cold front to the south of the cyclone center.
-These winds first exceeded 40 m s-1 at 0500 UTC when a distinct jet developed at 600 hPa.
-By 0600 UTC, the maximum winds (47 m s-1) had descended to 700 hPa.
-Figures 3(a-d) show the development of the ground-relative wind field on the 850-hPa isobaric level every 3 hours from 0900 UTC to 1800 UTC.
-At 0900 UTC (Fig. 3a), the region of maximum winds was about 50 km wide with winds up to 49 m s-1 spanning 600-800 hPa.
+Before 0500 UTC, the only airstream associated with strong winds was the warm conveyor belt ahead of the surface cold front (not shown).
+Although this region of strong winds continued to exist throughout the interval under study, it was excluded from the airstream analysis to focus on the strong low-level winds behind the surface cold front to the south of the cyclone center.
+These winds first exceeded 40 m s^{-1} at 0500 UTC when a distinct jet developed at 600 hPa.
+By 0600 UTC, the maximum winds (47 m s^{-1}) had descended to 700 hPa.
+Figures 3a-d show the development of the ground-relative wind field on the 850-hPa isobaric level every 3 h from 0900 to 1800 UTC.
+At 0900 UTC (Fig. 3a), the region of maximum winds was about 50 km wide with winds up to 49 m s^{-1} spanning 600-800 hPa.
 By 1200 UTC (Fig. 3b), the region of maximum winds had moved over Scotland and orographic effects might have influenced its structure.
 The first dropsonde curtain (D-C) crosses just to the west of the low-level wind maximum.

-By the time (1500 UTC) of the in-situ aircraft legs west of Scotland (F-G in Fig. 3c), the wind maximum had reached the eastern side of Scotland.
-However, it was important for the aircraft to remain upstream of the mountains to reduce orographic influence on the observed winds, cloud and precipitation.
-The second flight dropped sondes across the low-level wind maximum at 1800 UTC (J-H in Fig. 3d) and the subsequent in-situ legs (continuing until 2000 UTC) were at the longitude of the jet maximum but on its northern flank.
+By the time (1500 UTC) of the in situ aircraft legs west of Scotland (F-G in Fig. 3c), the wind maximum had reached the eastern side of Scotland.
+However, it was important for the aircraft to remain upstream of the mountains to reduce the orographic influence on the observed winds, cloud, and precipitation.
+The second flight dropped sondes across the low-level wind maximum at 1800 UTC (J-H in Fig. 3d), and the subsequent in situ legs (continuing until 2000 UTC) were at the longitude of the jet maximum but on its northern flank.

-3.3 Identification of regions of strong winds
+c.
+Identification of regions of strong winds

-The structure of strong-wind regions, and associated temperature and humidity fields near the cyclone center, were measured using dropsonde observations for three sections across the storm during the two FAAM research flights (see Table 1).
-The dropsonde data was relayed to the GTS (Global Transmission System) from the aircraft and was assimilated by the global forecasting centers.
-All 17 sondes from the first two legs made it into the assimilation window for the 1200 UTC global analysis of both the Met Office and ECMWF, and would have influenced subsequent operational forecasts.
-However, the simulation shown here starts from the global Met Office analysis for 0000 UTC 8 December 2011 and therefore is independent of the dropsonde data.
+The structure of strong wind regions, and associated temperature and humidity fields near the cyclone center, were measured using dropsonde observations for three sections across the storm during the two FAAM research flights (see Table 1).
+The dropsonde data were relayed to the Global Transmission System (GTS) from